 Peer advisors are undergraduate or graduate students who play an integral role in introducing new international students to Ohio State by connecting new students to important university resources and policies as well as sharing their experiences as successful students.
 Throughout the academic year, peer advisors assist our incoming students and their families in a variety of capacities, all to make the newest members of our community excited and prepared to achieve a successful beginning to their Ohio State career.
-Peer advisors work in collaboration with other students, Office of International Affairs (OIA) professional staff and other Ohio State administrators to ensure that new students have a positive immigration check-in and experience.
+Peer advisors work in collaboration with other students, the Office of International Affairs (OIA) professional staff and other Ohio State administrators to ensure that new students have a positive immigration check-in and experience.

-- Proactive problem solving abilities
+- Proactive problem-solving abilities

 - Familiarity with Ohio State campus resources and services